Steadying0235/gpu-screen-recorder-fork/README.md

 Supported video codecs:
 * H264 (default)
-* HEVC
+* HEVC (Optionally with HDR)
-* AV1 (not currently supported on NVIDIA if you use GPU Screen Recorder flatpak)
+* AV1 (Optionally with HDR.
+Not currently supported on NVIDIA if you use GPU Screen Recorder flatpak)
+* VP8
+* VP9

 Supported audio codecs:
 * Opus (default)